So I finally put myself on a salary.

 Setting up Payroll

-I use Gusto (about $40 per month…OGs like ADP and Paychex offer similar services for indie pros).
+I use Gusto (about $40 per month…old school players like ADP and Paychex offer similar services for indie pros).

 It was a lot easier than I expected.
 I just had to enter the S-corp and bank account info, then do the usual new employee forms and boom.
 I’m an employee.
 Now I run payroll just for myself every couple of weeks with just a few clicks.
 It takes less than a minute.

 As far as what I pay myself?
-I got a pretty wide range of advice from the accountants I interviewed, but I landed on the high end of the average salary for a business writer (so I don’t raise any red flags).
+I got a pretty wide range of advice from the accountants I interviewed, but I landed right around the average salary for a technical writer (so I don’t raise any red flags).
 BLS.gov is a decent place to start if you want to do your own research, but even sites like PayScale can give you perspective.

 Overall, disappearing accountant aside, it wasn’t bad at all…but it’s getting even easier.
 Companies like Collective (formerly Hyke…not an endorsement) offer a lot of these services in a cute package at a flat monthly rate.